SIXwishlist/docs/User/01_Using_WHSuite/00_Admin_Area_Introduction.md

 When you have one or more pending order, an additional icon is shown in the top right displaying the number of pending orders.
 When this is clicked, a drop-down list of these orders is shown.

-In addition to this, when updates for WHSuite are available, a notification icon is shown in the top bar.

 ##Multilingual Interface
 The entire WHSuite system uses translation tables to store words and phrases in each supported language.
-We ship WHSuite with English as the standard language, however as WHSuite continues to expand, additional language packs will be made available via the development community.
+We ship WHSuite with English as the standard language, however additional language packs are available on our [community translations website](https://translations.whsuite.com)

 If you've already added a new language pack into WHSuite, you can set both your user/personal language as well as the system-wide language.
 This is covered in the system settings section of the documentation.